 Colgate’s water use footprint consists of the water used by our suppliers to produce the raw and packaging materials we purchase, the water used by our facilities to manufacture our products, and the water associated with consumer use of our products.

 Although we continue to focus on reducing the water used in our own operations, increasingly we are making efforts to help manage water use along each step of our value chain.
 The results of our ongoing water footprint exercises have helped quantify the opportunity to have a positive water impact beyond our own operations.

-Colgate has had manufacturing water conservation goals since 2002, and since then we have reduced the water consumed per unit of production in the manufacture of our products by nearly 46 percent.1 Our goal is to reduce our manufacturing water intensity by half compared to 2002 and to find ways to replenish water withdrawn in highly stressed regions.1
+Colgate has had manufacturing water conservation goals since 2002, and since then we have reduced the water consumed per unit of production in the manufacture of our products by 50 percent.(1) Our goal is to reduce our manufacturing water intensity by half compared to 2002 and find ways to replenish water withdrawn in highly stressed regions.

 Key elements of our program include: